wtfdragon/wtfdragon.github.io/_posts/2019-10-23-testing-posting-from-mobile.md

 to be sure.

-But Wordpress does have its security woes, and the developers do keep changing things...and the not always for the better (seriously, was it necessary to go to a [Weebly](https://weebly.com)-style posting interface?
+But Wordpress does have its security woes, and the developers do keep changing things...and the not always for the better (seriously, was it necessary to go to a [Weebly](https://weebly.com)-style posting interface?).
 Plus, it's fun to try and roll your own solution, which is where technologies like [Jekyll](https://jekyllrb.com/).
 Of course, to update a Jeykll-based site on the go isn't as user-friendly, though if one is using [GitHub](https://github.com) to host one's blog, then an option or two present themselves.